MUonE sensitivity to new physics explanations of the muon anomalous magnetic moment: Introduction

 Considering, however, that there may be NP underlying the current muon $g-2$ anomaly, one may be concerned about whether and to what extent the potential existence of NP could affect the MUonE measurement of $a_{\mu}^{\rm had}$.
 On one hand, if the MUonE measurement of $a^{\rm had}_{\mu}$ shows a discrepancy with the theoretical prediction in the SM, one would like to know whether this could be caused by the muon $g-2$ NP or is simply due to inaccurate QCD calculations.
 On the other hand, as the MUonE center-of-mass energy is below GeV-scale, it is most sensitive to light NP degrees of freedom, such as a light scalar ($S$) or a light gauge boson ($Z'$).
-Given the high-precision measurements of electron and muon couplings in the SM~\cite{Tanabashi:2018oca}, if a heavy particle exists, its effects on MUonE is usually highly suppressed by its mass.
+Given the high-precision measurements of electron and muon couplings in the SM~\cite{Tanabashi:2018oca}, if a heavy particle exists, its effects on MUonE is usually suppressed by its mass, unless it has a large coupling to the SM.
+For instance, a TeV-scale particle will need to have a coupling of order $4\pi$ to have the same effect on MUonE as a GeV-scale particle with coupling $10^{-2}$.
 Furthermore, the $\mu$--$e$ scattering receives tree-level contributions only if the new particle $X$ has {\it direct} couplings to electron and muon in the form of $X$--$e$--$e$, $X$--$\mu$--$\mu$ or $X$--$e$--$\mu$; otherwise, the NP contribution to $\mu$--$e$ scattering will be induced at loop level, even if the particle $X$ is a good candidate for the muon $g-2$ discrepancy.
 Let us give two realistic and illustrative examples: \begin{itemize} \item A leptoquark with couplings to muon and the top quark can be used to solve the muon $g-2$ anomaly~\cite{Chakraverty:2001yg, Cheung:2001ip, Bauer:2015knc, Dorsner:2019itg}, but its contribution to $\mu$--$e$ scattering arises at one-loop level, with the leptoquark and SM fermions running in the loop, if the leptoquark couples both to electron and muon.
 Thus it is expected that the MUonE sensitivity to leptoquarks is highly suppressed by the leptoquark mass and the loop factor. \item Models with heavy SM-singlet fermions, such as right-handed neutrinos $\nu_R$, also provide a good framework for the muon $g-2$ anomaly~\cite{Ma:2001mr, Xing:2001qn, Dicus:2001ph, Agrawal:2014ufa}.
 The $\mu$--$e$ scattering receives contributions from the $\nu_R - W$ loop, with $\nu_R$ coupling to both electron and muon.
 However, the MUonE sensitivity is expected to be highly suppressed by the loop factor, as well as by heavy-light neutrino mixings which are strongly constrained by current data (see e.g.~Ref.~\cite{Bolton:2019pcu}), apart from the $\nu_R$ mass if it is heavy. \end{itemize} Other such examples, like the dark photon, supersymmetric models and an $L_\mu - L_\tau$ model in the context of MUonE experiment, have been discussed in Ref.~\cite{Schubert:2019nwm}.